ShorelineCrypto/cheetah_cpuminer/README.md

 Cheetah_cpuminer will automatically start mining at local PC when ASIC miners get stuck.
 Cheeta_cpuminer will stop mining when ASIC miners are smoothly generating blocks

- - v1.1.0 is tested under Ubuntu linux 16.04 and under windows 10
+ - v1.1.2 is tested under Windows 10, Mac OSX 10.11 and Ubuntu linux 16.04.
- - Other version of windows platform or linux platform is untested.
-Cheetah under other windows (win64 ir win32) or linux (Debian, etc) may still work, but they are unsupported.
+ - Other versions of Windows, Mac or Linux platform are untested.
+Cheetah under other windows (win64 ir win32), mac (OSX 10.7 or later) or linux (Debian, etc) may still work, but they are unsupported.

 ## Linux - Ubuntu 16.04